pybricks/pybricks.github.io/learn/flow-basics/waiting-repeating.md

 **Challenge #4.1.C: It's all a blur** ⸺ Reduce the wait duration as shown below.
 Now the light changes color hundreds of times per second.
 What is the result?
 This example creates a 50-50 mix of red and green.
 Why?
 Can you make it 75% green and 25% red?
-At what point does the light start to blink instead of blending smoothly?
- **Research** ⸺ Mixing light colors is very different from mixing paint colors.
+If you increase the wait duration, at what point does the light start to blink instead of blending smoothly? **Research** ⸺ Mixing light colors is very different from mixing paint colors.
 Write a one-page essay describing the differences.
 What are primary colors, and what happens if you mix them in the case of paint or light?
 How can you create a white light?
-Create a program to try it out.
 {: .notice--primary}

 {% include block-program.html